JoeStrout/cs545-ML-project/README.md

 [Read the final report here.](report/CS545-Strout2012.pdf)

-![Sample map from the project](report/figSampleMap.png) _Sample map from the game world.
+![Sample map from the project](report/figSampleMap.png)

+_Sample level from the game world.
 The player avatar is just northwest of the wooden bridge.
-The red button has already been pressed, causing the bridge to appear, providing a path to the green gem._
+The yellow key will enable the agent to unlock the door and reach the blue gem.
+Pressing the red button will cause another bridge to appear over the water, enabling the agent to reach the yellow gem.
+Each level has unique rules and dynamics._

 ![Agent architecture](report/figArchitecture.png)

-_Agent architecture._
+_Agent architecture, showing major classes and modules.
+Each agent has at most one cell state predictor._